Patient Information

 • Jot down any concerns or symptoms you may have.
 Bring these along with you to your appointment and Dr. Neu-Ner will be happy to discuss them with you.

 • It is important to be aware of your family’s medical history.
-Eye conditions such as glaucoma and cataracts are hereditary and determined by genetic factors.
+Eye conditions such as glaucoma and macular degeneration, or strabismus are hereditary and determined by genetic factors.

 • Bring along protective eyewear such as sunglasses.
 These will come in handy for after your appointment.